rrigato/architecture/README.md

 ## recommendation
 Yes, the second edition.
 The first edition tries to do too much with the test driven development.
 One criticism I do have with this book is far too many external dependencies in my opinion.

+# datastores
+Notes on fancy distributed data storage systems I will probably never use

 # eloquent_javascript
 author: